xoofx/xoofx.github.io/_posts/2018-04-06-porting-unity-to-coreclr.md

 So, let's see how we were able to integrate CoreCLR to Unity...
 I'm worried that this post is getting too long...
 I hope that I will not squash too much the following parts that might have more interests for you!

 ## How CoreCLR was integrated to Unity?

-> NOTE: Let me restate that this work was a *prototype* as we don't have yet an official roadmap timetable in mind to bring this to Unity, more on that at the end...

 It all started during the Christmas period in December 2016, before that I had a few discussions with some technical fellow at Unity that were pointing that it might be a huge task to try to run CoreCLR in Unity... but knowing a bit how the underlying things are glue together in this domain (both at mono and CoreCLR side), I was more optimistic... (though I'm not minoring the fact that It will require \*lots\* of work!).